alexwang19/sysdig_helm_installation/README.md

 ```

 ### Options Available
+1. [Basic installation](#basic-installation) (1.No,2.No,3.No,4.No,5.No)
 1. [Install with proxy](#installation-with-proxy)(1.Yes,2.No,3.No,4.No,5.No)
 2. [Installation with Proxy and Custom Image Repo(Internal Registry)](#installation-with-proxy-and-custom-image-repointernal-registry)(1.Yes,2.Yes,3.No,4.No,5.No)
-3. [Basic installation with PriorityClass](#basic-installation-with-priorityclass)(1.No,2.No,3.No,4.Yes,5.No)
+3. [Installation with PriorityClass](#installation-with-priorityclass)(1.No,2.No,3.No,4.Yes,5.No)
 4. [Installation with Proxy with PriorityClass](#installation-with-proxy-with-priorityclass)(1.Yes,2.No,3.No,4.Yes,5.No)
 5. [Installation with Proxy and Custom Image Repo(Internal Registry) with PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-priorityclass) (1.Yes,2.Yes,3.No,4.Yes,5.No)
-6. [Basic installation with EBF enabled](#basic-installation-with-ebf-enabled)(1.No,2.No,3.Yes,4.No,5.No)
+6. [Installation with EBF enabled](#installation-with-ebf-enabled)(1.No,2.No,3.Yes,4.No,5.No)
 7. [Installation with Proxy with EBF enabled](#installation-with-proxy-with-ebf-enabled)(1.Yes,2.No,3.Yes,4.No,5.No)
 8. [Installation with Proxy and Custom Image Repo(Internal Registry) with EBF enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-ebf-enabled)(1.Yes,2.Yes,3.Yes,4.No,5.No)
-9. [Basic installation with maxImageSize and ephemeralStorage Increase](#basic-installation-with-maximagesize-and-ephemeralstorage-increase)(1.No,2.No,3.No,4.No,5.Yes)
+9. [Installation with maxImageSize and ephemeralStorage Increase](#installation-with-maximagesize-and-ephemeralstorage-increase)(1.No,2.No,3.No,4.No,5.Yes)
 10. [Installation with Proxy with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase)(1.Yes,2.No,3.No,4.No,5.Yes)
-11. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase) (1.Yes,2.Yes,3.No,4.No,5.Yes)
+11. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase) (1.Yes,2.No,3.No,4.No,5.Yes)
-12. [Basic installation with maxImageSize and ephemeralStorage Increase and EBF enabled](#basic-installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.No,2.No,3.Yes,4.No,5.Yes)
+12. [Installation with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.No,2.No,3.Yes,4.No,5.Yes)
 13. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.Yes,2.No,3.Yes,4.No,5.Yes)
 14. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.Yes,2.Yes,3.Yes,4.No,5.Yes)
-15. [Basic installation with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#basic-installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass) (1.No,2.No,3.Yes,4.Yes,5.Yes)
+15. [Installation with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass) (1.No,2.No,3.Yes,4.Yes,5.Yes)
 16. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass)(1.Yes,2.No,3.Yes,4.Yes,5.Yes)
 17. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass)(1.Yes,2.Yes,3.Yes,4.Yes,5.Yes)